Basic Policy of Radiation Effects Research Foundation

 Concerning Protection of Personal Information

 The objectives of the Radiation Effects Research Foundation (RERF) shall be to conduct research and studies, for peaceful purposes, on the medical effects of radiation on humans and on diseases which may be affected by radiation, with a view to contribution to the maintenance of the health and welfare of atomic bomb survivors and enhancement of the health of all humankind.
 Results of RERF studies are now utilized worldwide for the purposes of radiation-related medicine and safety.
 We are grateful to the A-bomb survivors for their support and continue to make efforts to respect their human rights and strictly manage their personal information.
-Scientific studies are beyond the scope of application on the protection of personal information (hereinafter referred to as the “Personal Information Protection Law”), but we prepared this basic policy in view of the developments thus far.
-RERF intends to properly handle personal information in observance of the following items:

-• (2) RERF, when obtaining personal information from individuals themselves, will inform the individuals of the purpose of use of the personal information in advance, except when cases are considered exceptions in accordance with laws and ordinances.
+- (2) RERF, when obtaining personal information, will inform the individuals from whom the information was obtained of the purpose of use of the personal information in advance, except an exception is granted in accordance with laws and ordinances.

-• (3) RERF will not provide personal information to any third party without consent from the individuals from whom information was obtained, except when cases are considered exceptions in accordance with laws and ordinances.
+- (3) RERF will not provide personal information to any third party without consent from the individuals from whom information was obtained, except when cases are considered exceptions in accordance with laws and ordinances.

-• (4) RERF, when outsourcing activities to other medical institutions, will choose reliable organizations and conclude work contracts with the other party to ensure proper handling of A-bomb survivors’ personal information.
+- (4) RERF, when outsourcing activities to other medical institutions, will choose reliable organizations and conclude work contracts with the other party to ensure proper handling of A-bomb survivors’ personal information.

-• (5) RERF will disclose personal information in its custody when requested by the individual from whom information was obtained.
+- (5) RERF will disclose personal information in its custody when requested by the individual from whom information was obtained.

 Effective October 11, 2005